Darnell Nurse: International play

+Activism

+On August 1, 2020, after the murder of George Floyd, Nurse supported Matt Dumba when he became the first NHL player to kneel during the U.S. national anthem.
+Dumba, a Filipino-Canadian member of the Hockey Diversity Alliance, was a member of the Minnesota Wild but he was not playing that night.
+Two Black players from the teams who were playing placed their hands on his shoulders while he knelt: Nurse of the Edmonton Oilers and Malcolm Subban of the Chicago Blackhawks.
+The three of them remained in this position during both the American and Canadian national anthems.
+Dumba then gave a speech about racism while the screens in the rink displayed the messaged "END RACISM."

 Personal life

 Nurse attended St. Thomas More Catholic Secondary School and St. Mary's College, where he was awarded the Bobby Smith Trophy for "OHL Scholastic Player of the Year" following the 2012–13 season.

-Nurse and his wife Mikayla have two sons.
+Nurse and his wife have three sons.

 Family sports connections

 He is the son of former Canadian Football League wide receiver Richard Nurse.
-His sister, Kia, currently plays for the Chicago Sky of the Women's National Basketball Association (WNBA).
-She won two NCAA championships with the Connecticut Huskies, and is a member of the Canadian national team.
-His cousin Sarah Nurse won a gold medal at the 2022 Winter Olympics with the Canadian national ice hockey team and a silver medal at the 2018 Winter Olympics and is a forward for the PWHL Vancouver professional women's hockey team.
-His uncle Donovan McNabb was an NFL quarterback who played in six Pro Bowls and had his number retired by the Philadelphia Eagles.
+His sister, Kia, plays for the Toronto Tempo of the Women's National Basketball Association (WNBA).
+She won two NCAA championships with the Connecticut Huskies, and is a member of the Canada women's basketball team.
+His cousin Sarah Nurse won a gold medal at the 2022 Winter Olympics with Canada women's ice hockey team and a silver medal at the 2018 Winter Olympics and is a forward for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
+His uncle Donovan McNabb was an National Football League (NFL) quarterback who played in six Pro Bowls and had his number retired by the Philadelphia Eagles.
 Darnell's cousin Isaac is a professional ice hockey player for the Florida Everblades of the ECHL.